 If you are known to have a mutation in one of these genes or are at high risk, some oncologists may recommend having your ovaries out once you have completed child bearing.

-- Marisa Weiss, M.D.
-This is called prophylactic ovary removal.
+- Marisa Weiss, M.D., President and Founder This is called prophylactic ovary removal.
 It's done to lower the risk of getting ovarian and/or breast cancer in the future.

 The Ask-the-Expert Online Conference called Managing Menopausal Symptoms Part 2 featured Mindy Goldman, M.D. and Marisa Weiss, M.D. answering your questions about how to manage menopausal symptoms, including hot flashes, vaginal dryness, loss of libido, and more.